stratdev3/SimpleW/documentation/simplew/docs/guide/observability.md

     }

     // 2. client ip (fallback)
-    if (session.Socket.RemoteEndPoint is not IPEndPoint ep) {
+    if (session.RemoteEndPoint is not IPEndPoint ep) {
         return null;
     }
     return ep.Address;